solo-finance/stripe-poc/Readme.md

 ### Requirements

-To reproduce the APIs that bring us the data that is replicated in Rutter
+To find the APIs in Stripe that bring us the data that is integrated in Rutter

 ### Structure